-I also love how it is displayed, on the varying height candle sticks to add visual height.
+I also love how it is displayed, on the varying height candlesticks to add visual height.
 Great effect.
-Personally, I can see these in a widow with a string of plain white Christmas lights to illuminate them.
-Maybe you have a break front of other indoor surface that needs some spooking up, they’d look great there as well.
+Personally, I can see these in a window with a string of plain white Christmas lights to illuminate them.
+Maybe you have a breakfront of other indoor surfaces that needs some spooking up, they’d look great there as well.

 Pick Your Poison

 Who doesn’t love a spooky apothecary look?
 Halloween is all about witches, potions, and poisons and this craft is perfect for bringing that look to your home in an affordable manner.
-If you are doing the cheap Halloween village you can use the very same black matte spray paint (hello money saver) to spray paint your empty bottles and jars.
-Don’t go out and get any, but the next time you empty a container in your refrigerator pantry, or liquor cabinet, wash it and set it aside for craft day.
-Dont have any empties?
-Go pour yourself a drink or check expiration dates and I’m sure you can come up with a couple.
+If you are doing the cheap Halloween village, you can use the very same black matte spray paint (hello money saver) to spray paint your empty bottles and jars.
+Don’t go out and get any, but the next time you empty a container in your refrigerator pantry or liquor cabinet, wash it and set it aside for craft day.
+Don’t have any empties?
+Pour yourself a drink or check expiration dates and I’m sure you can come up with a couple.

 Before you start painting take some regular printer paper and soak it in a pan with tea infused water then set it out to dry.
 This will give it an aged look perfect for potion labels.
 After it is dry be inventive about the shapes you cut it out in before labeling it with black, green, or purple marker and adhering it to your now dry black matte bottles.
 Instant potions!
 You can’t tell me these won’t look perfect right next to your drinks, on your bathroom sink, or other surfaces at your next Halloween party?
 You can’t because they would be!